Top Questions about Hyperbaric Oxygen Therapy

 Will I Have to Change my Primary Care Doctor or Specialist?

 No. In fact, the Center for Wound Healing prefers to work in partnership with your physician or medical specialist during your treatments.
-We even keep your doctor informed with frequent progress reports.
+We even keep your provider informed with frequent progress reports.
 While you’ll be receiving treatment for your wound from the Center for Wound Healing physicians, you’ll continue to receive all of your routine medical care from your primary care physician.